AODQ/monte-toad/taskell.md

 ## upcoming

 - plugins can deallocate memory from std::core::Any by passing a dealloc fn pointer (right now memory is just leaked)
+- selective box integration

 ## in progress

 - kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)
+- display rendering time of a frame (total)

 ## done